wavefrontHQ/docs/pages/doc/wavefront_api.md

 ## Invoking the API Using curl

-When you invoke the API, either using curl or from an API client, you must pass a Wavefront API token.
+You can invoke the API using `curl` or from an API client.
+In either case, you must pass in a Wavefront API token.
 This example shows how to pass in the token using `url`.

 With `curl`, you specify the API token in the `Authorization: Bearer` header.
-For example, to return all alerts, invoke the following:
+For example, to return all alerts, run the following command:

 ```shell
 curl 'https://<wavefront_instance>/api/v2/alert' --header 'Authorization: Bearer <wavefront_api_token>'
 ```
-You can generate the token from the Wavefront UI, discussed below.
+### Generating an API Token

 A Wavefront API token is a string of hexadecimal characters and dashes.
 For example:

 ```
 a411c16b-3cf7-4f03-bf11-8ca05aab898d
 ```

-### Generating an API Token

 To generate an API token: